THE CRAMER QUARTET

 For booking inquiries, please contact email@example.com

-With period instruments and an invigorating historically informed approach, the Cramer Quartet brings uncommon warmth, transparency, and texture to Classical and early Romantic repertoire as well as commissioned works that explore and expand the sound world of gut strings.
-The quartet’s stylish, nuanced interpretations and visionary approach to programming stimulate dialogue around old and new works, inviting audiences to listen with fresh ears.
-Based in New York City, members of the Cramer Quartet are persons of color, women, gender non-conforming/non-binary and LGBTQ individuals committed to centering the voices of underrepresented and marginalized communities.
+With period instruments and an invigorating historically informed approach, the Cramer Quartet brings uncommon warmth, transparency, and texture to Classical and early Romantic repertoire as well as newly commissioned works that explore and expand the sound world of gut strings.
+The quartet’s stylish, nuanced interpretations and visionary approach to programming stimulate dialogue around works both old and new, inviting audiences to listen with fresh ears.